Metal collections care

-Humidity and pollutants are the two main threats to displaying metal - plan ahead to stop them from ever being an issue.
+Humidity and pollutants are the two main threats to displaying metal – plan ahead to prevent them from being an issue.
 Control the environments of metal displays and choose your materials carefully to avoid corrosion and deterioration.

-Keep relative humidity low to prevent the build up moisture and, thus, corrosion in displays of metal items.
+Keep relative humidity low to prevent the build up of moisture, which causes corrosion in metal items.
 Either control the overall environment in a display room or use sealed display cases to create tightly controlled microclimates.

-It is often easier and more effective to control a small quantity of air such as the contents of a display case, especially if the case is sealed effectively.
+It’s often easier and more effective to control a small quantity of air such as the contents of a display case, especially if the case is sealed effectively.
 Use moisture-absorbing or buffering material such as silica gel or Art Sorb ™.
-Display cases also prevent unnecessary touching.
+Display cases also prevent unnecessary handling.

-Reduce the amount of pollutants that could affect your metals by choosing display materials carefully.
-Every part of your display, including carpets, paints, text labels and backing fabrics could be the source of polluting particles or gases.
+Reduce the number of pollutants that could affect your metals by choosing display materials carefully.
+Every part of your display, including carpets, paints, text labels, and backing fabrics could be the source of polluting particles or gases.
 These are particularly dangerous when they come into contact with lead.